friendly/VisCollin/README.md

 multicollinearity among predictors in a linear or generalized linear model.
-Also provides methods to visualize those diagnostics following Friendly & Kwan (2009), “Where’s Waldo: Visualizing Collinearity Diagnostics”, The American Statistician, 63, 56–65.
-These include a semi-graphic tableplot of the diagnostics and a collinearity biplot of the smallest dimensions of predictor space, where collinearity is most apparent.
+Also provides methods to visualize those diagnostics following Friendly & Kwan (2009), “Where’s Waldo: Visualizing Collinearity Diagnostics”, *The American Statistician*, **63**, 56–65.

+These include:

+- better tabular presentation of collinearity diagnostics that highlight the important numbers.
+- a semi-graphic tableplot of the diagnostics and
+- a collinearity biplot of the *smallest dimensions* of predictor space, where collinearity is most apparent.

 ## Installation